 Scotland's Census 2022 is the official count of every person and household in the country and their characteristics.
 The data collected are processed carefully to ensure they accurately reflect the makeup of Scotland's population.
-Prior to release of the results of the census to the public, statistical quality assurance will be carried out to ensure the quality of census data.
-This will include using administrative data sources to compare to the data from the census.
+Prior to release of the results of the census to the public, statistical quality assurance was carried out to ensure the quality of census data.
+This included using administrative data sources to compare to the data from the census.

 This document summarises the quality of each of the administrative data sources identified for use in the quality assurance of Census 2022 data.
-It provides details on the nature of each dataset, how the data supplier quality assures the data, how the data are supplied to the data supplier and the scope of the quality assurance that will be carried using these datasets.
+It provides details on the nature of each dataset, how the data supplier quality assures the data, how the data are supplied to the data supplier and the scope of the quality assurance that was carried out using these datasets.

-The majority of the data sources referred to in this document will be used during the Validation of Population Estimates (VoPE) process, which will ensure that the national and sub-national census estimates are plausible when compared with data from survey, administrative, and demographic comparator sources.
-VoPE occurs at the end of the census data journey but prior to statistical disclosure control and outputs.
+The majority of the data sources referred to In this document were used during the Validation of Population Estimates (VoPE) process, which ensured that the national and sub-national census estimates are plausible when compared with data from survey, administrative, and demographic comparator sources.
+VoPE occurred at the end of the census data journey but prior to statistical disclosure control and outputs.
 More information on the VoPE methodology can be found here, including information on which data sources are used to validate which census questions.